 Activities, ideas & local services for you and your family

-Activities over the summer
+Activities over half term

 Reading Children’s Centres

 For parents and carers with children under five, our children’s centres run an incredible array of activities both online and in person.
 To see the latest programme, head to the Children’s Centres page.

 - Baby massage: learn baby massage techniques and get some quality, uninterrupted time with your baby.

 - Sing and sign: learn everyday signs to communicate and bond with your baby

 - Sleep workshop: Join us for just one workshop and learn new ways to settle your baby or toddler at bedtime.